kdevo/grapresso/README.md

 pip install grapresso[backend-networkx]
 ```

-Let's quickly draw our the graph of the previous example by first converting the graph to one that uses NetworkX in the background
+Let's quickly draw our previous graph by first converting it to one that uses NetworkX in the background
-and then use NetworkX's natural drawing capabilities:
+and then utilizing NetworkX's natural drawing capabilities:

 ```python
 from grapresso.backends import NetworkXBackend